First Time User? Enroll now.

 Home > Health Library > Temporomandibular (TM) joint

 The temporomandibular (TM) joints join the skull and lower jawbone.
 These gliding "ball and socket" joints are located just in front of each ear.
-They move when a person opens and closes his or her mouth.
+They move when you open and close your mouth.

-The TM joints are stabilized by muscles and ligaments that attach directly to the jawbone.
-They are separated by a disc made of cartilage, called the articular disc.
+The TM joints are held together by muscles and other tissues that attach to the jawbone.
+The jawbone and the bone of the skull are separated by a disc made of cartilage, called the articular disc.
 This keeps the two bones from rubbing together.

 Current as of: